-The general purpose of the study is to identify the halal Awareness of the young teenagers in two country namely Bangladesh and Philippines toward halal food.
-The design of this research is survey research that uses four variables.
-This study is a quantitative study and Cooper and Emory (1995) stated that the explanative study used to test the hypothesis and also explain the relationship and the underlying influence of these variables.
-This research used questionnaires as the methods for data collection.
-Basically, questionnaire is being use to measure the variables of interest.
-Several questions have been adapted and modified by previous study to search the answer for respondents' background and understanding of halal concepts in Malaysia.
-The questionnaire contains six main sections: 1) demographic 2) religious belief 3) Religious Commitment 4) Awareness 5) Halal certification 6) Attitude.
+The general purpose of the study is to identify the halal Awareness of the young teenagers in two country 142 namely Bangladesh and Philippines toward halal food.
+The design of this research is survey research that uses 143 four variables.
+This study is a quantitative study and Cooper and Emory (1995) stated that the explanative study 144 used to test the hypothesis and also explain the relationship and the underlying influence of these variables.
+This 145 research used questionnaires as the methods for data collection.
+Basically, questionnaire is being use to measure 146 the variables of interest.
+Several questions have been adapted and modified by previous study to search the answer 147 148 for respondents' background and understanding of halal concepts in Malaysia.
+The questionnaire contains six main sections: 1) demographic 2) religious belief 3) Religious Commitment 4) Awareness 5) Halal certification 6) 149 150 Attitude.
 A total 71 respondents were randomly selected from the Bangladesh and Philippines young teenager.
-Survey questionnaires were distributed online to the respondents and the questionnaires are filled up by online through Google document form.
-This research is meant for a mini research and thus, the range of sample size should be from 60-150 so that it will not be too small size nor too big and also the best sample size which can give the recommendable findings and can help to get the clear analysis.
-The sample size of this research is chosen to be 71 respondents.
+Survey questionnaires were distributed online to the respondents and the questionnaires are filled up by online 151 through Google document form.
+This research is meant for a mini research and thus, the range of sample size 152 should be from 60-150 so that it will not be too small size nor too big and also the best sample size which can 153 give the recommendable findings and can help to get the clear analysis.
+The sample size of this research is chosen 154 to be 71 respondents.
 Those respondents are chosen from young adult o from Bangladesh and Philippines.
-The age ranges of the respondents are from 18 and above, which includes both male and female.
+The 155 VI.
+Data measurement Scale (nominal, Ordinal or likert Scale) 156